Lida Alimorad, DDS ’10, was inspired to become a dentist after a narrow escape from death.

 Radfar’s empathy ultimately motivated Alimorad to become a dentist, and when she applied to UMSOD, she wrote movingly about Radfar in her personal statement.

-“I’m very proud of her and glad that I inspired to go into dentistry,” says Radfar.
+“I’m very proud of her and glad that I her inspired to go into dentistry,” says Radfar.

 Now, Alimorad has dedicated her dental career to providing the same compassionate care to patients that she received as a cancer patient.
 She currently serves as dental director at CCI Health and Wellness Services, where she and her staff treat the underserved, underinsured, and refugee populations in Montgomery and Prince Georges County areas in Maryland.

-“Coming from a disadvantaged area in the Middle East, I’ve tried to help other people, not only dental but wherever we can,” she says.
+“Coming from a disadvantaged region in the Middle East, I’ve tried to help other people, not only dental but wherever we can,” she says.

 CCI is a growing nonprofit that includes medical and behavioral health clinics in addition to dental services.
 Alimorad directs all four of the dental clinics, and often goes the extra mile for her patients, including personally raising money for school supplies for underserved families.

 These small steps have attracted more long-term patients who are willing to open up to Alimorad.
 Once, a mother of a young patient who was about to celebrate a birthday confided how devastated she was that his father had recently died.
-Alimorad helped provide a cake, balloons, and party favors to celebrate.
+Alimorad helped provide a cake, balloons, and party favors to hold a mini-birthday party for the patient at the clinic.
 “I was so touched that the mother would feel comfortable enough to share her pain with me,” says Alimorad.

 Over time, she adds, “hopefully we can have the same impact that Radfar did on me—to share an effect beyond dentistry.”